Kauai is known for its dramatic and rare beauty. This guide details the nine state parks in Kauai and why you should visit each!

 Although the beach is several miles long, the area named “Queen’s Pond” is known to be the only safe place for swimming.

-Except for the usual water-related activities (surfing, snorkeling), Polihale State Park is officially open to campers.
+Except for the usual water-related activities (surfing, snorkeling), Polihale State Park is a great place to relax by the water.
+Please note that camping is not permitted at this time.

 Russian Fort Elizabeth State Historical Park